 Roloff Farms is located in the unincorporated community of Helvetia, Oregon.
-If that might as well be Oz to you, it’s not really that hard: it's located about thirty miles west of Portland, OR.
-If you’re visiting from out of town, you’ll need to fly into Portland Airport, and drive just thirty minutes until finding the farm.
-There are plenty of nearby hotels and AirBNBs featuring gorgeous views and majestic nature.
-There’s plenty to do before and after your trip to the farm, too, from hikes to sightseeing to river cruises.
+If that might as well be Oz to you, it’s not really that hard: It’s located about 30 miles west of Portland.
+If you’re visiting from out of town, you’ll need to fly into Portland Airport and drive just 30 minutes until finding the farm.
+There are plenty of nearby hotels and AirBnBs featuring gorgeous views and majestic nature.
+There’s also plenty to do before and after your trip to the farm, from hikes to sightseeing to river cruises.

-But what if I want to visit another time besides October? you may be thinking.
+But what if I want to visit another time besides October?
 Well, you’re in luck!
-You can book a private tour guided by either Matt, Zach, Amy, or Jeremy, where they’ll take you in an all-terrain vehicle to some of the best photo opps on the farm.
-You might get to see other Little People, Big World cast members too, if you’re lucky!
-This amazing experiece will cost $300 for up to three people, an then $25 for any extra guests.
+You can book a private tour guided by either Matt or Amy, where they’ll take you in an all-terrain vehicle to some of the best photo ops on the farm.
+You might get to see other Little People, Big World cast members, too, if you’re lucky.
+This amazing experience will cost $300 for up to three people and then $50 for any extra guests.
 Totally worth it, if you ask us.

 What is there to do at Roloff Farms?

-Roloff Farms is made up of over 100 beautiful acres, and there’s so much to do!
+Roloff Farms is made up of more than 100 beautiful acres, and there’s so much to do!
 When Matt and Amy bought the farm in 1990, they imagined so much more than a place to grow pumpkins.
-They wanted it to be a “magical place for his children,” and Matt made it just that by building enchanting play areas, like a Western Town with underground tunnels, Molly’s Castle, The Twins’ Swamp Fort, Matt’s Bridge, a Secret Forest, and a spooky Tower of Terror.
-You can see all of these amazing place any time of the year on the private tour!
+They wanted it to be a “magical place for his children,” and Matt made it just that by building enchanting play areas, like a Western Town with underground tunnels, Molly’s Castle, The Twins’ Swamp Fort, Matt’s Bridge, a Secret Forest and a spooky Tower of Terror.
+You can see all of these amazing places any time of the year on the private tour!

-If you can’t get to Roloff Farms, you can still experience a little bit of the magic by grabbing some of the family’s famous Roloff Farms salsa at Roth's, Fred Meyer, or QFC, or by buying Matt’s new children’s book Little Lucy, Big Race!
+If you can’t get to Roloff Farms, you can still experience a little bit of the magic by grabbing some of the family’s famous Roloff Farms salsa on Amazon or by buying Matt’s children’s book Little Lucy, Big Race.